43 - A Comedian in Texas (and the benefits of Bourbon Whiskey)

 Even though a bit fiery Henry had been impressed by the way the young prosecutor had presented her case but felt she did dwell a bit too long on the cow which, as they were in Texas, she actually referred to as “the dead steer”.
 Like an apprentice plasterer given the inside of a cupboard for practice, the young lady was seemingly learning her trade in this minor court.
 Henry noticed she was mastering the gesticulating hand waving and finger wagging that might litter the set of a Hollywood courtroom saga and the practised pauses in her oration added dramatic effect.
 She would soon, no doubt, be making an impact on the bigger stage.
 By contrast the defence attorney assigned to him was a greying, older, dreamy type who kept laughingly looking at him and was more intent upon staring at his fingernails than having anything useful to say except, that is, to enter a plea of not guilty on Henry’s behalf, that Henry found rather amusing given the circumstances, and to attempt to mitigate the charge of shoe theft.

 The Judge stood.
 He seemed to be vibrating.
 He leaned forward resting on white knuckled, clenched fists on the front of his bench, looked Henry squarely in the face and, displaying brown stained teeth with a fine spray of brown spittle, yelled in a fit of rage, “Son, you English are unbelievable.
 You Son are a right joker.
 A proper comedian.
 People here abide by the rules and our officers uphold those rules.
 Son, look at yourself.
-You are a disgrace and a misfit to boot.
-You are in no damn position to complain.
+You're a disgrace and a misfit to boot.
+You're in no damn position to complain.
 And, the toe cap of that boot is an affront to women.”
-He then picked up his gavel and smashed it down with a resounding crash while saying, “court adjourned for two hours,” and stormed out.
+He then picked up his gavel and smashed it down with a resounding crash while saying, “Court adjourned for two hours,” and stormed out.

 Henry’s only thought at that moment was bemusement at the Texas habit of referring to him as someone's Son.
 It is what the motorcycle cop had said as well even though Henry was maybe twice his age and, incidentally, he was also a “Boy” according to the custody sergeant even though he was fifty five.